-He has been awarded a scholarship by the I.D.
-Pateras Panchiakon Foundation and a grant from N. Lemos Avra Shipmanagement S.A.
-He won a prize in the competition Young Composers of Next Generation in the Athens Concert Hall (2000), second prize in his final examinations in composition (2002), three prizes in the International Composition Competitions (2008 & 2010, Volos, Greece), three prizes and a special mention in the International Music Prizes for excellence in Composition (2009 & 2011, USA, Greece), the second Shakuhachi Chamber Music International Prize (2010, Australia), the fourth prize in the International Composition Contest Yin & Yang (2010,Taiwan) and a special mention in the IBLA World Music Competition (2011, USA).
-Works of his were selected for performance at the 2nd Alfeo Gigli International Festival of Composition (1997, Italy), for the final examinations of Brussels Conservatoire (2009, Belgium) and at the 18th International Review of Composers (2009, Serbia).
+He has won numerous awards, such as, among others, distinction in the competition ‘Young Composers of the Next Generation’ held at the Athens Concert Hall (2000, Athens), second prize in his final examinations on composition (2002, Athens), three prizes in the International Composition Competitions (2008 & 2010, Volos, Greece), three prizes and a special mention in the International Music Prizes for Excellence in Composition (2009 & 2011, Thessaloniki, Greece), second prize in the 2nd Shakuhachi Chamber Music International Prize (2010, Melbourne, Australia), fourth prize in the International Composition Contest ‘Yin & Yang’ (2010, Taipei, Taiwan), and a special mention in the IBLA World Music Competition (2011, New York, USA).
+Furthermore, he has been presented with an honorary diploma in the International Composition Competition, Choir Laboratory XXI century, Music for Children and Youth (2012, St. Petersburg, Russian Federation), and has been chosen as finalist at the International Competition London Consorts of Winds (2013, London, UK).
+His works have been selected for performance at the 2nd ‘Alfeo Gigli’ International Festival of Composition (1997, Bologna, Italy), for the final examinations of the Brussels Conservatoire (2009, Belgium), for the 18th International Review of Composers (2009, Belgrade, Serbia), by the CoMA and Allcomers Music Library (2013, UK) and the London Contemporary Chamber Orchestra (2014, UK), and have been included in the Digital Musical Anthology ‘Euterpe’: Greek songs for schools (2014).
 In 2009 he was elected Honorary Fellow of the National Academy of Music (Colorado, U.S.A.).